MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-user-flow.md

 > [!IMPORTANT]
 >
-> The user flow hybrid Azure AD join process requires connectivity to both the Internet and a domain controller.
+> The user flow hybrid portion of the Azure AD join process requires connectivity to both the Internet and a domain controller.

 Once the technician flow step of the pre-provisioning process completes successfully and the device is resealed, the device can be delivered to the end-user.
 The end-user then completes the normal Windows Autopilot user-driven process.
 This final step is know as the user flow and involves the following steps: